Lilly7084/TEC-Redshift-Disk-Specification/README.md

 **Note**: Due to a recent discovery (see `HeaderBreakdown.txt`) regarding the headers of these files, I've been forced to revise the *Data types* and *Header data* sections.

 ## Header data
-- (Int) Unknown purpose - Most likely used as file magic, always `FE 03 00 00`
+- (Int) Unknown purpose - Most likely used as file magic, always `EF 03 00 00`
 - (String) Level ID - For Redshift disks, this is always `PB039`
 - (String) Solution name - Usually written on the disk image
 - (Int) Unknown purpose - Most likely used as padding, always `00 00 00 00`